mayankt18/Space-Conqueror/README.md

 * Clone the repository in your desired location.
 * Open the location in the terminal/Command Prompt and run the main.py file using "**_python3 main.py_**"
 * Enjoy the game!!!

+## Controls

+* Right and left arrow to move right and left respectively.
+* Space button to shoot.